anmud/learntocode/udacity-front-end-developer-programm/ccs-grid/001_grid.md

 **Further Research**

 There is so much flexibility with CSS grid!
-To learn even more about what you can do with grid-areas see the (Complete Guide to Grid, from CSS-Tricks here)[https://css-tricks.com/snippets/css/complete-guide-grid/].
+To learn even more about what you can do with grid-areas see the [Complete Guide to Grid, from CSS-Tricks here](https://css-tricks.com/snippets/css/complete-guide-grid/).

 ## Advanced Grid